jjttjj/iboga/README.md

 A minimum viable clojure client for Interactive Brokers's API.

+Iboga is an experiemental work in progress.

 Allows socket connections to Interactive Broker's Trader Workstation software without depending on their client APIs.
-Iboga is very small, currently under 100 lines of code with no external dependencies.
+Iboga is very small, currently under 100 lines of code (mostly just dealing with managing the socket connection) with no external dependencies.

 The end user of this library is required to figure out the very complicated messaging scheme IB uses internally.
 This will probably involve digging into the official client's source code.